abhijeetchopra/QuickGuides/CentOS/README.md

 # sed
 # --------------------------------------
+# NOTE: GNU sed implementation differs from BSD sed
+# MacOS users BSD by default
+# Use homebrew to install gnu implementation on MacOS

+# replace Orange with Red and print result in console
 sed s/Orange/Red/ simple_data.txt # replaces Orange with Red

+# replace Orange with Red and save output in the same input file
+sed -i s/Orange/Red/ simple_data.txt # replaces Orange with Red

+# insert Orange in beginning of the file
+sed -i "1s/^/Orange\n/" simple_data.txt

+# insert Red at the end of the file
+sed -i -e "\$aRed" simple_data.txt

 # sort - sorts contents of a file/input
 # --------------------------------------